inconvergent/cl-veq/DOCS.md

  ; $NVSET names a macro:
  ;   Lambda-list: ((A N &OPTIONAL (I 0)) &BODY BODY)
  ;   Documentation:
- ;     set n indices in a, from a[i] with n values from body.
- ;   Source file: src/vset.lisp
+ ;     set n indices in a, from a[i] with n values. body must yield n values ;   Source file: src/vset.lisp
 ```